Heart Murmurs in Children

 If a pediatric cardiologist confirms through testing that your child’s heart murmur is serious, then it could be caused by a heart condition.

-“Not all heart murmurs are the same,” explains Dr. Campbell.
-“Some heart murmurs may be the first sign of underlying heart disease.
-Others could be caused by more minor heart conditions.
-Still other heart murmurs may be caused by a heart defect.”
+“Not all heart murmurs are the same,” explains Dr. Oster. “ While most heart murmurs are normal sounds, some are abnormal sounds and may be the first sign of underlying heart disease.”

-JOIN USWhat does a heart murmur mean?
+read moreWhat does a heart murmur mean?

 Does a heart murmur mean my child has a heart problem?

 A heart murmur and heart disease are not the same thing.
-A heart murmur is the noise of turbulent blood flow, and all blood flow is turbulent inside normal and abnormal hearts.
+A heart murmur is the sound of turbulent blood flow, and all blood flow is turbulent inside normal and abnormal hearts.
 In some thin-chested patients, the noise of normal turbulent blood flow may be heard; these are called innocent heart murmurs, and there are several different types.
 On the other hand, some heart murmurs may be the first sign of underlying heart disease, such as a hole in the heart, blocked valve, leaky valve, heart muscle problem or blood vessel problem.

 Do heart murmurs require further testing?